 \subsection{Hubness phenomenon in high-dimensional data}

-Hubs, defined to be nodes in the graph with a large degree, are a product of the the curse of dimensionality.
-The hubness phenomenon was carefully studied in \cite{radovanovic2010hubs}, who showed that hubs are an inherent property of data distributions in high-dimensional and not an artifact of finite samples or specific data distributions.
-Their careful theoretical analysis showed that the probability that a hub emerges increases as the data dimension increases.
-The high-dimensional setting amplifies the tendency of central observations (observations close to the mean) to become hubs, effectively making it easier for an observation to become a `popular' or `central' node.
-As a result, $k$-MSTs and $k$-NNGs constructed on high dimensional data tend to have large hubs under standard distance measures, such as $L_p$.
-Hubs can be highly influential nodes and can distort final results depending on whether these nodes are included or excluded.

-To see that the presence of hubs is a common phenomenon for high-dimensional data, we construct $5$-MST graphs using Euclidean distance and report their maximum node degrees.
-We run 100 simulations with $n_1= n_2 = 500$, where observations are drawn from multivariate standard normal and multivariate $t$ with $3$ degrees of freedom.
-For each simulation setting, we report the maximum node degree and 95th percentile of node degree; boxplots of these quantities are shown in Figure \ref{fig:max_nodedegree}.
-We see that the 95th percentiles of node degrees are smaller than 40, but the maximum node degrees are more than three times as much as the 95th percentiles.
+Hubs, defined to be nodes in the graph with a large degree, are a product of the curse of dimensionality.
+The hubness phenomenon was carefully studied in \cite{radovanovic2010hubs}, which showed that hubs are an inherent property of data distributions in high-dimensional and not an artifact of finite samples or specific data distributions.
+Their theoretical analysis showed that the probability a hub emerges increases as the data dimension increases.
+The high-dimensional setting amplifies the tendency of central observations (observations close to the mean) to become hubs, effectively making it easier for such an observation to become a `popular' or `central' node.
+As a result, $k$-MSTs and $k$-NNGs constructed on high-dimensional data tend to have large hubs under standard distance measures, such as $L_p$.
+To see that the presence of hubs is a common phenomenon for high-dimensional data, we construct $5$-MST graphs using Euclidean distance and report the maximum and 95th percentile of node degrees.
+As shown in Figure \ref{fig:max_nodedegree}, we see that the maximum node degrees are more than three times as much as the 95th percentiles.
+Similar results using $5$-NN constructed from Euclidean distance are shown in Appendix \ref{Appendix:max_nodedegree_nn}.
 Clearly it is not uncommon to have a node with a degree much larger than the majority of other nodes' in the similarity graph.
-Observe that as the dimension increases, the max node degree also increases.
-This phenomenon is more pronounced in heavy-tailed distributions, such as the multivariate $t$-distribution.
+These hubs can be highly influential nodes and can distort final inference results depending on whether these observations are included or excluded in graph construction.